Updated January 29, 2019

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Wyoming.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Wyoming may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn’t include all exemptions; states often create qualification requirements for specific exemptions; and, Wyoming might have changed the amounts since this list was last updated.
+Check the Wyoming Statutes Annotated or with a local bankruptcy lawyer.